DCL: Differential Contrastive Learning for Geometry-Aware Depth Synthesis: Experiments

-We also fine-tune the models trained with the synthesized depth using $10\%$ of the annotations from the real training set that is used to train the supervised baseline in Tab.~\ref{tab:depth_enhance}.
-Moreover, we report the scores after supervised fine-tuning in Tab.~\ref{tab:depth_enhance_ft}.
-Interestingly, the fine-tuned model with CUT now performs better than the empirical noise model (Simulation).
-As observed, our model surpasses the supervised baseline on all metrics, which confirms that the parameters learned using our synthesized depth maps can transfer to the real domain on depth enhancement and transfer better than the competing depth synthesis methods.
+We also fine-tune the networks trained with the synthesized depth using $10\%$ of the annotations from the real-world training set that is used to train the supervised baseline in Tab.~\ref{tab:depth_enhance}.
+As observed, the model trained with the synthesized depth from DCL surpasses the supervised baseline on all metrics, which confirms that the network parameters learned using our synthesized depth maps transfer efficiently to the real world.
 Please see Fig.~\ref{fig:enhanceresults} for visual comparisons.